mariadb-corporation/MaxScale/monitors/Galera-Monitor.md

 ### `disable_master_role_setting`

-This disables the assingment of master and slave roles to the Galera cluster nodes.
+This disables the assignment of master and slave roles to the Galera cluster nodes.
 If this option is enabled, Synced is the only status assigned by this monitor.

 ```
 disable_master_role_setting=true